 Are any tests needed?

 Further tests are not usually necessary if you are otherwise well and have a one-off infection.
-However, your doctor may advise tests of your kidney, prostate, or bladder if an underlying problem is suspected.
+However, your doctor may advise tests of your kidney or bladder if an underlying problem is suspected.
 If you are a man, you may be advised to have some tests for your prostate gland.

 An underlying problem is more likely if the infection does not clear with antibiotic medication, or if you have: